(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 borrow or issue junk bonds to finance a buyback of the

-other 80% of its stock (using the "LBO/GreenMail" command
+other 80% of its stock (using the "LBO" command

-button in the Transactions Menu), leaving the acquiring
+button on the Buy/Sell Menu), leaving the acquiring

 player or company with 100% ownership of a highly leveraged